uttom-akash/dynamic-mapping-system/README.md

 # Dynamic Mapping Library

 ## Overview
-The **Dynamic Mapping Library** is a hight performant and light weight library designed to simplify data transformations between different structures.
+The **Dynamic Mapping Library** is a lightweight, high-performance, and extensible library designed to simplify data transformations between different structures.

 ---